IBM-Cloud/docs/services/appid/identity-providers.md

 # Configuring identity providers
 {: #setting-up-idp}

-You can configure Facebook, Google, or both to authenticate your applications and authorize access to protected back-end resources.
+You can configure Facebook, Google, or both to set up a single-sign on experience for your users.
+By using an identity provider, users are able to sign in with credentials they are already familiar with.
 {:shortdesc}

-## Facebook
+## Configuring Facebook authentication
 {: #facebook}

 Configure the {{site.data.keyword.appid_short}} service to use Facebook as an identity provider.